All the content of this website is

 1978/94 Worked as a teacher of English, History, Sociology and Drama in various inner City Secondary Community Schols in Liverpool and Sefton and as an administrator/Education-Manager on the Vauxhall Neighbourhood Education Project however in 1984/5 I took a year out to drive a collection lorry for the NUM during the miners' strike.

-Currently; I have completed my PGCert in Counselling and Psychotherapy at Liverpool JMU and am working now as a psychotherapist at the National Health Trust Fazakerly Hospital.
-I also work at another Private practice in the City Centre.
-Problems dealt with include suicide attempts, trauma, bereavement, anorexia, abuse, breakdowns, Schizophrenia and drug/alcohol/personal problems
+Currently; I have completed my PhD and am writing articles for peer assessment the most recent of which is a paper for International Times; 'Why I am a Socialist.'
+I also work at another Private practice in the City Centre as a counsellor.
+Problems currently being dealt with include suicide attempts, trauma, bereavement, anorexia, abuse, breakdowns, Schizophrenia and drug/alcohol/personal problems.

 I am fastidiously conscientious and reliable.
 No matter what the task to hand I put all that I have into it.
 Whilst working as an adviser for the Citizen's Advice Bureau I dedicated myself totally to doing what is best for my clients and to developing Social Policy Issues.
 In January 2003 I passed my final exam to complete my CAB Certificate in Generalist Advice Work for all areas; Benefits, Debt, Employment, Housing, Immigration & Nationality, Family & Personal and Consumer Rights, becoming only the second person in the Bureaux to gain this National ward.